spryker-shop/styleguide/README.md

 # Spryker Shop Styleguide

-This module will automatically generate and serve a living styleguide for Spryker Shop atomic frontend.
+This npm module will automatically generate and serve a living styleguide for Spryker Shop atomic frontend.

 ## Installation